Citizen Boards, Committees & Commissions

 - Public Safety Advisory Commission

-If you wish to apply, simply complete the application by clicking on this link: B&C APPLICATION.
+If you wish to apply for any of the City advisory boards, committees, or commissions, simply complete the application by clicking on this link: B&C APPLICATION.
 You may apply at any time, regardless of whether there is a current opening as vacancies occur throughout the year.
-The City Council appreciates your interest and your aspiration to serve Forest Grove.
+Members must commit to approximately two or three hours per month to meetings and activities.
+Selection is based on application questions, interview, and a willingness to serve.
+The Mayor and City Council appreciate your interest and your aspiration to serve Forest Grove.

 If you wish to seek reappointment, simply complete the application by clicking on this link: B&C REAPPOINTMENT APPLICATION.

-STUDENT ADVISORY APPLICATION (Accepting applications throughout the school year; currently has vacancies available as noted above).
-By serving as a student advisor on a board, committee, or commission, students get an opportunity to share their views and ideas on a variety of community and youth-related issues firsthand with the Mayor and City Council and other City representatives.
+STUDENT ADVISORY APPLICATION: By serving as a student advisor on a board, committee, or commission, students get an opportunity to share their views and ideas on a variety of community and youth-related issues firsthand with the Mayor and City Council and other City representatives.
 Students will have the opportunity to share how city government can be more responsive to youth-related issues and needs.
 Students will receive an excellent opportunity to make a positive impact in Forest Grove by getting involved in various City programs and participating in diverse, high-profile community projects and events.
 More importantly, we hope that students learn and appreciate the importance of civic responsibility and involvement.
 To be eligible, students must reside in Forest Grove and must be enrolled in college, high school or being homeschooled.
 Students must commit to approximately two or three hours per month to meetings and activities.
 Selection is based on the application questions, interview, and a willingness to serve.